Common frog: Long-term impact of diseases

-Of the many diseases affecting common frogs, one of the most deadly has been the ranavirus, which has been responsible for causing declines in amphibian populations across the world.
-Two of the main, and most deadly, symptoms caused by Ranavirus towards common frogs are skin ulcerations and hemorrhaging.
-Mortality rates associated with the disease are very high, in some events it is observed to be over 90%.
-Deaths caused by Ranavirus occur in all stages of common frog development and are concentrated mostly during the summer months.
-Overall, common frog populations that have been affected by Ravavirus experience consistent and substantial declines in population size.
+Of the many diseases that affect common frogs, one of the most deadly is Ranavirus, which has been responsible for causing declines in amphibian populations worldwide.
+Two of the most important and deadly symptoms caused by ranavirus in common frogs are skin ulcerations and hemorrhaging.
+Mortality rates associated with the disease are very high, in some cases exceeding 90%.
+Deaths caused by ranavirus occur at all stages of the common frog's lifecycle and are concentrated mostly during the summer months.
+Overall, populations of common frog affected by ranavirus experience consistent and substantial declines in population size.
+Recent metagenomic studies of common frogs from the UK have revealed widespread viral infections with Rana tamanavirus, a positive-sense RNA virus that is closely related to Tamana bat virus, with no pathology or effects on life history traits observed to date.

 Impact of urbanization

 Due to the widespread nature of Rana temporaria, common frogs can make their homes in both urban and rural environments.
-However, many of the populations living in urban environments are subject to the detrimental effects of urbanization.
-The construction of roads and buildings – absolute barriers to migration – has stymied gene flow and drift between urban populations of common frogs, leading to lower levels of genetic diversity in urban common frog populations compared to their rural counterparts.
-Urban common frog populations also experience higher levels of mortality and developmental abnormality, indicative of forced inbreeding.
+However, many of the populations living in urban areas are subject to the detrimental effects of urbanisation.
+The construction of roads and buildings – absolute barriers to migration – has prevented gene flow and drift between urban populations of common frogs, resulting in lower levels of genetic diversity in urban populations of common frog compared to their rural counterparts.
+Urban common frog populations also experience higher levels of mortality and developmental abnormalities, indicating forced inbreeding.

 However, the common frog is listed as a species of least concern on the IUCN Red List of Threatened Species.

 Diet

 Juvenile

-At metamorphosis, once the tadpole’s fore legs have developed, the frog does not feed for a short time.
-Recently metamorphosed juvenile frog mostly feed on small insects like Collembola (hexapods), Acarina (mites and ticks), and small fly larvae.
-Rana temporaria tadpoles, however, mostly feed on algae and decomposed plants, but once their hind legs develop, they become carnivorous.
+During metamorphosis, when the tadpole's front legs have developed, the frog stops eating for a short time.
+Recently metamorphosed juveniles feed mainly on small insects such as Collembola (hexapods), Acarina (mites and ticks), and small fly larvae.
+Rana temporaria tadpoles, however, mostly feed on algae and decomposed plants, but when their hind legs develop, they become carnivorous.

 Adults

-The common frog takes its place as an unspecialized and opportunistic feeder wherever it is located.
-In other words, common frogs will consume whatever prey that is most available and easy to capture.
-This usually means that the common frog feeds by remaining idle and waiting until a suitable prey enters the frog’s domain of capture.
-As a corollary, this also means that the common frog’s diet changes depending on the season where the associated prey become the most abundant.
-In the summer, the common frog’s diet mostly consists of adult crane flies and the larvae of butterflies and moths.
+The common frog takes its place as an unspecialized and opportunistic feeder wherever it is found.
+In other words, common frogs will consume whatever prey that is most available and easy to catch.
+This usually means that the common frog feeds by remaining inactive and waiting for a suitable prey to enter the frog's area of capture.
+This also means that the common frog's diet changes according to the season when its prey is most abundant.
+In the summer, the common frog's diet mostly consists of adult crane flies and the larvae of butterflies and moths.
 To a slightly lesser extent, common frogs will feed on woodlice, arachnids, beetles, slugs, snails, and earthworms.
 In addition, common frogs will typically feed on bigger prey as they become larger.
 Therefore, newly developed common frogs are limited to smaller insect prey, whereas larger frogs are able to consume a wide range of insects.
 Common frogs will hide in damp places, such as in the water, during the day, and at night, they will begin searching for food.